michaeljclark/vkgears/README.md

 ### gl3_gears

-_gl3_gears_ is mostly the same as _gl2_gears_ with the addition of vertex array objects which were added in OpenGL 3.x.
+_gl3_gears_ is like _gl2_gears_ with the addition of vertex array objects which were added in OpenGL 3.x.

 ### gl4_gears

-_gl4_gears_ is mostly the same as _gl3_gears_ with the addition of uniform buffer objects and SPIR-V binary shaders which were added in OpenGL 4.x.
+_gl4_gears_ is like _gl3_gears_ with the addition of uniform buffer objects and SPIR-V binary shaders which were added in OpenGL 4.x.

 ### vk1_gears